Messerschmitt Bf 109: Design features

 Another example of the Bf 109's advanced design was the use of a single, I-beam main spar in the wing, positioned more aft than usual (to give enough room for the retracted wheel), thus forming a stiff D-shaped torsion box.
 Most aircraft of the era used two spars, near the front and rear edges of the wings, but the D-box was much stiffer torsionally, and eliminated the need for the rear spar.
 The wing profile was the NACA 2R1 14.2 at the root and NACA 2R1 11.35 at the tip, with a thickness to chord ratio of 14.2% at the root and 11.35% at the tip.

 Another major difference from competing designs was the higher wing-loading.
 While the R-IV contract called for a wing-loading of less than 100 kg/m2, Messerschmitt felt this was unreasonable.
 With a low wing-loading and the engines available, a fighter would end up being slower than the bombers it was tasked with catching.

 A fighter was designed primarily for high-speed flight.
 A smaller wing area was optimal for achieving high speed, but low-speed flight would suffer, as the smaller wing would require more airflow to generate enough lift to maintain flight.
 To compensate for this, the Bf 109 included advanced high-lift devices on the wings, including automatically opening leading edge slats, and fairly large camber-changing flaps on the trailing edge.
 The slats increased the lift of the wing considerably when deployed, greatly improving the horizontal maneuverability of the aircraft, as several Luftwaffe veterans, such as Erwin Leykauf, attest.
-Messerschmitt also included ailerons that "drooped" when the flaps were lowered (F series and later the lower radiator flap operated as part of the flap system), thereby increasing the effective flap area.
-When deployed, these devices effectively increased the wings' coefficient of lift.

 Fighters with liquid-cooled engines were vulnerable to hits in the cooling system.
 For this reason, on later Bf 109 F, G and K models, the two coolant radiators were equipped with a cut-off system.
 If one radiator leaked, it was possible to fly on the second or to fly for at least five minutes with both closed.
 In 1943, Oberfeldwebel Edmund Roßmann got lost and landed behind Soviet lines.
 He agreed to show the Soviets how to service the plane.
 Soviet machine gun technician Viktor M. Sinaisky recalled: